Raspberry Pi Infrastructure Series

 sudo service nginx restart

-Now point your browser to the server's IP and you should be presented with the login screen for LAM.
+Now in a browser, head to the IP of your Rapsberry Pi and you should be presented with the following screen.

 The process of setting up a client for LDAP authentication used to be more manual, thankfully it's lot easier to do.
 We'll need to run the command below to install two packages which will get things going.